On July 29, 2016, Donald Trump addressed a rally in Denver, Colorado:

 Reid noted yet again that the public has the right to know that information.
 But despite his pleas, few in our government or our press made the effort to obtain and share it.

-On November 6, the New York Times public editor on Russian cyberespionage, saying that the story should have been “top priority.”
+On November 6, the New York Times public editor bemoaned the lack of coverage on Russian cyberespionage, saying that the story should have been “top priority.”
 The editor noted that even the Times’ own piece reporting that Russians may be planning to falsify voting results on state databases was hidden deep in the print edition and read by few.

 Instead, voters went to the polls with Clinton’s fabricated email scandal on their minds, while an actual scandal – possibly the biggest intelligence coup in US history – went largely undiscussed.